Advanced Female Hormone Blood Test

 Is it for you?

-Do you experience irregular or heavy periods, weight gain and mood swings and want to check whether your hormones might be the cause?
-With our test, you can look into your menopausal status and check your thyroid health.
+Do you experience irregular or heavy periods, weight gain, or mood swings and want to check whether your hormones could be the cause?
+With this test, you can look into your menopausal status and check your thyroid health from the comfort of home.

-Our advanced hormone panel is ideal if you'd like to learn whether your hormones are normal for your stage of life or for more specific reasons, like if you're planning to start a family and want a thorough hormone MOT.
+Our advanced hormone panel is ideal if you'd like to understand if your hormones are normal for your stage of life or for more specific reasons, like if you're planning to start a family and want a thorough hormone check-up.

 Biomarker table